Workforce Development and Talent Assets

 Charting Your Course: Navigating Talent with Workforce Compass

 Our Workforce Compass program serves as your gateway to understanding and leveraging Puerto Rico’s extensive talent and academic assets, ensuring that your business is supported by the right team.
-Workforce Compass provides a detailed overview of the local labor market, access to a database of skilled professionals, and insights into the academic institutions that are shaping the next generation of talent.
+Workforce Compass provides you with a detailed overview of the local labor market, access to a database of skilled professionals, and insights into the academic institutions that are shaping the next generation of talent in Puerto Rico.

-Whether you’re an existing business looking to expand or a new investor on the island, these resources help you make the most of Puerto Rico’s workforce ecosystem.
-Embrace the opportunity to transform your talent strategy.
+Whether you’re an existing business looking to expand or a new investor on the island, these resources help you make the most of the Puerto Rico workforce ecosystem.
+Embrace the opportunity to transform your talent strategy and boost economic growth.

 Tapping Into the Diaspora